A Full 2022 Local's Guide to All Things Boulder, Colorado

 Looking to see beautiful urban scenery and mountain scenery on one trail?
 Look no further than the Boulder Creek Path -- which, you guessed it... runs along a beautiful creek the whole way.
 It is a 5.5-mile concrete path that runs from downtown Boulder all the way up into the infamous Boulder Canyon.
 It is fantastic for bicycles, runners, or even just those that want a nice stroll.
 There are plenty of grassy areas to stop along the way and enjoy a picnic!

 Did someone say tubing?
 Yes, absolutely.
-During the warmer months of the year, the Boulder Creek that runs along the trail is filled with locals and tourists enjoying a tubing adventure.
+During the warmer months of the year, the Boulder Creek is filled with locals and tourists alike enjoying a tubing adventure.
 It was even rated one of the top 10 best lazy rivers for tubing in the US by Men's Journal.
 Even if you didn't pack a tube in your suitcase, they have rentals available by the hour or day at Boulder Nordic Sport and Foot of the Mountain Motel.

 Pearl Street Mall

 We aren't usually the shopping type, but Pearl Street Mall is such an iconic component of Boulder.
 This four-block pedestrian-only outdoor mall is lined with Victorian-style restaurants, local shops, art, bars, and street performers.
 If you want to soak up the true quirkiness of Boulder, sit on Pearl Street and people watch for an hour or two.